wormhole-foundation/wormhole/docs/operations.md

 git checkout v0.1.2
 ```

-Then, compile the release binaries as an unprivileged build user:
+Then, compile the release binary as an unprivileged build user:

 ```bash
 make bridge
 ```

-You'll end up with the following binaries in `build/`:
+You'll end up with a `guardiand` binary in `build/`.

-- `guardiand` is the main Wormhole bridge node software.

 Consider these recommendations, not a tutorial to be followed blindly.
 You'll want to integrate this with your
 existing build pipeline.
 If you need Dockerfile examples, you can take a look at our devnet deployment.

-If you want to compile and deploy locally, you can run `sudo make install` to install the binaries to /usr/local/bin.
+If you want to compile and deploy locally, you can run `sudo make install` to install the binary to /usr/local/bin.

 If you deploy using a custom pipeline, you need to set the `CAP_IPC_LOCK` capability on the binary (e.g. doing the
 equivalent to `sudo setcap cap_ipc_lock=+ep`) to allow it to lock its memory pages to prevent them from being paged out.